Polycademy/WebserverConfiguration/README.md

 The example.com configuration expects there to be a root www folder at "/www", this will contain all web source code and static files.

+The fast cgi configuration in example.com assumes there is a default fastcgi_params file at NGINX root. http://wiki.nginx.org/PHPFcgiExample

 Global Configuration (Done Once)
 --------------------------------